 The resort-style state park now boasts a marina, golf course, and various accommodations including camping and private cabins.
-The inn and lodge with new corporate spaces is coming next year.
-Featuring 119 rooms, the Inn will have modern amenities, a new full-service restaurant and lounge.
+Featuring 119 rooms, the Inn has modern amenities, a new full-service restaurant and lounge.
 There is also a restaurant, gift shop, rentable boats and water sport gear and over 1,400 acres of wooded hills with hiking trails.
 You can easily make Pickwick your sole destination for a weekend.

 Insider Tip: The Outpost at Pickwick Dam

 A surprise find in this area may be The Outpost at Pickwick Dam.
 Less than 3 miles away from your Pickwick Landing State Park cabin, its mini-cowboy-town flare will catch your eye.
 You’ll easily want to go for a huge southern breakfast every day of your stay!
 They have a little market and bakery, bed & breakfast, restaurant, shops, wood-carving station and the newly erected barn in the back is a wedding venue and idyllic spot for a stroll or a photo-op.